 Humboldt Roller Derby is Humboldt County’s premiere all-female sports organization, committed to empowering women and juniors while giving back to the loyal community.
-If you’re lucky enough to be in town for a scrimmage, expect to be delighted and excited - you’ll never look at a roller skate the same.
-Bouts are family friendly.
+If you’re lucky enough to be in town for a scrimmage, expect to be delighted and excited — you’ll never look at a roller skate the same way.
+Bouts are family-friendly.

 The heart of Humboldt County, the heart of the Emerald Triangle.
 The same ethos that drives the robust landscape of artisanal businesses, local eateries, and commitment to preserving the pristine bays, beaches, and redwoods is present in the developing cannabis landscape in the city.
 Looking for overall wellness solutions?
 You’ll find them here — Papa & Barkley, California’s award-winning cannabis wellness company, is based in Eureka and deeply committed to the local community and clean and sustainable cannabis practices.
 Looking for more of a recreational experience?
 You’ll find that, too.
 Knowledgeable “budtenders,” who highlight the best of Humboldt’s products, populate downtown dispensaries.

-The City of Eureka is uniquely “business-friendly,” supporting cannabis manufacturers, distributors, and dispensaries forward-thinking actions and policies with no cannabis tax and dedicated city staff supporting cannabis business planning.
-In the future, the city will allow cannabis consumption lounges.
+The City of Eureka is uniquely “business-friendly,” supporting cannabis manufacturers, distributors, and dispensaries through forward-thinking actions and policies, including no cannabis tax and dedicated city staff who support cannabis business planning.

 Proper Wellness Center Dispensary, 517 5th St

 Zen Humboldt, 437 F St